dcjones/proseg/README.md

 Most importantly:

-  * `--expected-counts expected-counts.csv.gz`: Cell-by-gene count matrix.
+  * `--output-expected-counts expected-counts.csv.gz`: Cell-by-gene count matrix.
 Proseg is a sampling method, so these are posterior expectations that will generally not be integers but fractional counts.
   * `--output-cell-metadata cell-metadata.csv.gz`: Cell centroids, volume, and other information.
   * `--output-cell-polygons cell-polygons.geojson.gz`: 2D polygons for each cell in GeoJSON format.
 These are flattened from 3D, so will overlap.
   * `--output-cell-polygon-layers cell-polygons-layers.geojson.gz`: 2D polygons for each cell in GeoJSON format.
 These are flattened from 3D, so will overlap.

 Addition output options that may be useful:
-  * `--transcript-metadata transcript-metadata.csv.gz`: Transcript position, repositioned location, cell assignemnet, etc.
+  * `--output-transcript-metadata transcript-metadata.csv.gz`: Transcript position, repositioned location, cell assignemnet, etc.
   * `--output-counts counts.csv.gz`: Cell-by-gene count matrix point estimate.
 This is integer values, unlike expected-counts.
 Expected counts is somewhat more reliable in our experience.
   * `--output-rates rates.csv.gz`: Cell-by-gene Poisson rate parameters.
 These are essentially expected relative expression values, but may be too overly-smoothed for use in downstream analysis.